Is it a good idea to put flaxseed in coffee? Jump into our article and find out if you can add flaxseed to your coffee and the best way to do it.

 Help reduce the risk of several diseases

 Did you know that ALA can only be found in plant food?
-And flax seeds contain 75 to 800 times more lignans than other food!
+Flax seeds contain 75 to 800 times more lignans than other foods!

 Studies have shown that flax seeds help reduce the risk of several diseases.
 Some of these include: